lorran-mariuba/lorran-mariuba/README.md

-Hi, I'm Lorran Mariúba de Oliveira and I'm Software Developer at Bank Sicoob and SEFIN(finance Department from Porto Velho - RO - Brazil).
+Hi, I'm Lorran Mariúba de Oliveira and I'm Software Engineer at SIS Consulting(https://www.sisconsultoria.com.br/).
 I’m interested in send my new projects about systems development.
 Learn from other projects which are in the GitHub.
 I’m currently learning Java, Ruby on Rails, Angular and more about HTML5/CSS3/JavaScript.
 I’m looking to collaborate in projects from people who are starting their careers in systems development.